VI - 3.00 - Policy on Minors on Campus

 2. Review the informational material about the signs of abuse and neglect of minors in Appendix A.

-3. Watch for signs of minor abuse or neglect and promptly report suspected instances of abuse or neglect, or violations of this policy or law, as provided
+3. Watch for signs of minor abuse or neglect and promptly report suspected instances of abuse or neglect, or violations of this policy or law, as provided in Section IV.E below.

 4. Before engaging in any University-run or -affiliated program or activity involving contact with minors: meet the requirements of this Policy relating to training (Section IV.C) and criminal background checks (Section IV.D); meet any additional requirements that relate to the specific program or activity; and determine whether they are a mandated reporter under Maryland law (Section IV.E).